taskiq-python/taskiq-nats/README.md

 * `result_backend` - custom result backend.
 * `task_id_generator` - custom function to generate task ids.
 * Every other keyword argument will be sent to `nats.connect` function.

+## JetStreamBroker configuration
+### Common
+* `servers` - a single string or a list of strings with nats nodes addresses.
+* `subject` - name of the subect that will be used to exchange tasks betwee workers and clients.
+* `stream_name` - name of the stream where subjects will be located.
+* `queue` - a single string or a list of strings with nats nodes addresses.
+* `result_backend` - custom result backend.
+* `task_id_generator` - custom function to generate task ids.
+* `stream_config` - a config for stream.
+* `consumer_config` - a config for consumer.

+### PushBasedJetStreamBroker
+* `queue` - name of the queue.
+It's used to share messages between different consumers.

+### PullBasedJetStreamBroker
+* `durable` - durable name of the consumer.
+It's used to share messages between different consumers.
+* `pull_consume_batch` - maximum number of message that can be fetched each time.
+* `pull_consume_timeout` - timeout for messages fetch.
+If there is no messages, we start fetching messages again.